bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 intraspecific variation (Fig. 1A-C).
-For each species, StrainPGC requires three inputs: (1) pangenome profiles, (2) a list of marker genes, which are used to estimate the species depth, and (3) the list of “strain-pure” samples for each strain, which was determined by StrainFacts.
-StrainPGC estimates the overall species depth across samples using the provided marker genes; “species-free” samples, those where the species is below the detection limit, are identified in this way.
+For each species, StrainPGC requires three inputs: (1) pangenome profiles, (2) a list of marker genes, which are used to estimate the species depth, and (3) the list of "strain-pure" samples for each strain, which was determined by StrainFacts.
+StrainPGC estimates the overall species depth across samples using the provided marker genes; "species-free" samples, those where the species is below the detection limit, are identified in this way.
 Then, working separately for each strain of a species, StrainPGC calculates two statistics for each gene (Fig. 1C): (1) the depth ratio